Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Approximation Projection Oracles

 \section{Algorithms with Approximation Projection Oracles}

 As mentioned in the previous sections solving the \MS~problem is \NP-hard in general.
 Therefore to use classical algorithms as the Model-IHT or the MEIHT we have to solve an \NP-hard problem in each iteration.
 To tackle problems like this the authors in \cite{hegde2015fast,hegde2015approximation} introduced an algorithm called \textit{Approximate Model-IHT} (AM-IHT) which is based on the idea of the classical IHT but which does not require an exact projection oracle (see Section \ref{sec:preliminaries_AMIHT}).
 Instead the authors show that under certain assumptions on the measurement matrix a signal can be recovered by just using two approximation variants of the projection problem which they call head- and tail-approximation (for further details again see Section \ref{sec:preliminaries_AMIHT}).

-In this section we will apply the latter results to group models with bounded frequency, i.e. the maximum number of groups an element is contained in is bounded by $f$.
-Note that this restriction is still reasonable since from Theorem~\ref{thm:hardness-on-grids} ~we know that \MS~is NP-hard for group models of frequency 4.
-Indeed, it is not hard to see that \MS~is NP-hard even when restricted to group models of frequency 2.
-A particular example is the graphic case, where each element is contained in at most two groups.
+In this section we apply the latter results to group models of bounded frequency: group models where the maximum number of groups an element is contained in is bounded by some number $f$.
+Note that from Theorem~\ref{thm:hardness-on-grids}~we know that \MS~is NP-hard for group models of frequency 4.
+A particularly interesting case of such group structures is the graphic case, where each element is contained in at most two groups.
 Understanding this case was proposed as an open problem by Baldassarre et al.~\cite{baldassarre2016group}.

 Furthermore we apply the theoretical results derived in \cite{hegde2015fast,hegde2015approximation} to group models and show that the number of required measurements compared to the classical structured sparsity case increases by just a constant factor.
 In Section \ref{sec:computations} we will computationally compare the AM-IHT to the Model-IHT and the MEIHT on interval groups.